Swami Anand: Gandhi's associate

 Mahatma Gandhi first met Anand in Bombay on 10 January 1915, the day after he had returned from South Africa.
 Gandhi launched his weekly, the Navjeevan from Ahmedabad four years later.
 Its inaugural issue came out in September 1919 and soon the workload increased.
 It was at this juncture that Gandhi sent for Anand to become the manager of the publication.
 Swami Anand took over its management in late 1919.
 He proved to be a good editor and manager and when the Young India was launched, he moved the publication to larger premises and with printing equipment donated by Mohammed Ali Jouhar, its publication began.
-In 18 March 1922, he was jailed for one and a half years as a publisher for an article published in Young India.
+On 18 March 1922, he was jailed for one and a half years as a publisher for an article published in Young India.

 Gandhi's autobiography was serialised in the Navjeevan from 1925 to 1928.
 It was written by Gandhi at Swami Anand's insistence and an English translation of these chapters appeared in installments in the Young India as well.
 Later, The Bhagavad Gita According to Gandhi was published based on the talks Gandhi gave at the Satyagraha Ashram in Ahmedabad in 1926.
 Swami Anand played a role in inspiring Gandhi to write this work as well.

 He was Vallabhai Patel's secretary during the Bardoli Satyagraha of 1928.
 In 1930, he was again jailed for three years for participating in Salt Satyagraha at Vile Parle in Bombay.
 When he was released in 1933, he focused on the upliftment of the tribals and the underprivileged.
 He also founded the Ashrams in Bordi in Gujarat in 1931 followed by in Thane, Kausani and Kosbad.
 He had also participated in relief work of the 1934 earthquake in north India and in the 1942 Quit India movement.
 Following Partition in 1947, he worked amongst the refugees from Sialkot and Hardwar.